dendibakh/dendibakh.github.io/_posts/2018-12-29-Understanding-IDQ_UOPS_NOT_DELIVERED.md

 ### Conclusion

-Here you have usefull tool which you can use to better understand performance issues you might have.
+Here you have useful tool which you can use to better understand performance issues you might have.
 It's very interesting to see sometimes cases where just making small changes makes a huge impact on IDQ_UOPS_NOT_DELIVERED counters.

 For big applications it's impossible to reason about the execution pattern of the benchmark just by looking at IDQ_UOPS_NOT_DELIVERED counters, but it might give you some interesting insights and further direction.
 When you made some changes in your application and want to analyze the effect, it's sometimes fruitful to compare the absolute numbers for IDQ_UOPS_NOT_DELIVERED counters.
 However, there should be a strong difference, couple of percents do not count.
 For particular application of using this counter take a look at my post [Code alignment issues]({{ site.url }}/blog/2018/01/18/Code_alignment_issues).